 - W-2 Importing.
 If your employer provides electronic W-2s, you can upload yours directly to your eSmart account.
 This saves time compared to manually entering all the information from a paper version.

 - Earned Income Tax Credit.
-If you’re eligible for the Earned Income Tax Credit, you need to file Schedule EIC, which is supported by the Free plan.
+If you’re eligible for the Earned Income Tax Credit, you need to file Schedule EIC.

 - Affordable Care Act Forms.
-The Free plan supports the filing of all forms related to the Affordable Care Act.
+This plan supports the filing of all forms related to the Affordable Care Act.
 This is particularly important if you qualify for health insurance subsidies under the ACA.

 - Access to Live Chat Support. eSmart has a live chat feature that’s available during regular weekday business hours outside of tax season (early January to mid-April) and has extended hours (weekends and evenings) as the filing deadline approaches.
 However, you need to create an account to access this feature.